OneCode-git/zet-boilerplate-java/README.md

  - [ ] Script to easily rename and refactor the project name
  - [ ] Logging boilerplate and demo
  - [ ] Liquidbase boilerplate and demo test db
- - [ ] Ibatis boilerplate and demp test db
+ - [ ] Ibatis boilerplate and demo test db
  - [x] application ymls for all environment
  - [x] secrets manager for dev profile
  - [x] actuators for health and metrics